 If you are the nostalgic type, bring a camera!
 Getting your first pair of pointe shoes is a memorable moment- treasure it, no one will mind!

 Most importantly, COMMUNICATE with your fitter.
 Ask any questions you might have!
 You and only you are wearing your pointe shoes, be open and honest about how they feel so that you leave feeling satisfied.

 What is the proper way to sew my pointe shoes?

 After purchasing your pointe shoes, you will have to sew on the ribbons and elastic.
 This may seem intimidating at first, but after sewing a few pairs, you’ll get the hang of it!
-There are a few tips to ensure that your ribbons & elastic are sewn on in a manor that will help prevent injury & will remain in tact for the length of your journey together.
+There are a few variations on how teachers prefer your shoes to be sewn, and you should first ask your teacher how they want them sewn before you start sewing your shoes, but here are a few tips to ensure that your ribbons & elastic are sewn on in a manor that will help prevent injury & will remain in tact for the length of your journey together.

 - Cut your ribbon in four equal lengths (two for each foot).